 Source: Prepared by the Library of Parliament based on data provided in CIHI, Deceased Organ Donor Potential in Canada, Figure 2, December 2014.

-It is clear that the majority of countries with the highest deceased organ donor rates also have presumed consent legislation, and several analyses have attempted to determine whether presumed consent, on its own, increases the donor rate.
-Although studies have shown that presumed consent “is associated with increased donor rates even when other factors are accounted for,” most analyses conclude that investment in other aspects of donation must also be implemented in order to increase rates.
+As noted in the figure above, most of the countries with the highest deceased organ donor rates also have presumed consent legislation, and several analyses have attempted to determine whether presumed consent, on its own, increases the donor rate.
+Although some studies have shown that presumed consent “is associated with increased donor rates even when other factors are accounted for,” most analyses conclude that investment in other aspects of donation must also be implemented in order to increase rates.

-It has been noted that most countries with presumed consent legislation, including Spain, do not enforce the practice.
-Instead, these countries have invested in health infrastructure (focussing on patient identification and referral, public awareness, in-hospital teams dedicated to donation and transplantation, etc.).
+In general, countries with high organ donation rates have invested in health infrastructure (focusing on patient identification and referral, public awareness, in-hospital teams dedicated to donation and transplantation, etc.).

 Most jurisdictions worldwide will proceed with organ donation only with the consent of the family, regardless of the consent regime in place.
 Presumed consent legislative frameworks can either be “soft,” meaning that family members can refuse to permit the donation of organs following death, or “hard,” where family members are not consulted.

-Even under Canada’s current opt-in approach, it is unlikely that organ retrieval would take place from an individual who had registered as an organ donor if the family were not in agreement.
+Even under the opt-in approach used in most Canadian provinces, it is unlikely that organ retrieval would take place from an individual who had registered as an organ donor if the family were not in agreement.
 It is for this reason that organ donation and transplantation organizations emphasize the importance of discussing individual wishes with family members.

-Organ Donation in Canada, Library of Parliament, 21 April 2015
+Sonya Norris, Organ Donation in Canada, Hillnote, Library of Parliament, 16 April 2021

 The Canadian Institute for Health Information’s Canadian Organ Replacement Register